Scofield-Idehen/stacks.js/docs/how-to-guides/how-to-use-stacks-connect-with-angular.md

 ### Loading text

 One problem with the current implementation is that there's a network delay while waiting to load the Connect library.
-Let's keep track of the loading state and display some text in the sign in button component.
+Let's keep track of the loading state and display some text in the sign-in button component.
 You'll need to `import { tap, switchMap } from 'rxjs/operators';`.

 ```typescript
 // src/app/app.component.ts